 Fans of this style are a niche, but they often are quite passionate about the style.
 Vanessa & Duncan often took pieces of plain furniture, either sitting around Charleston or bought cheaply, and gave it a new lease of life with their painted style.
 You also could commission such new works.

 Or what about getting adventurous?
-Maybe a new Bloomsbury style painted kitchen, or a new bathroom in this style.
+Maybe a new Bloomsbury style painted kitchen, or a new bathroom in this style - see our new bathroom designs for ideas.
 Or have a new fitted bedroom and paint the robes, etc., in the style.
 Why not?
 It's only step beyond where the orginators left off.
-Would They have turned a commission to paint a new kitchen ?
+Would They have turned down a commission to paint a new kitchen ?
 Doubtful.......